-ENVR 6400 Advanced Project in Methodology (2 credits)
+ENVR 6400 Research and Project Design (3 credits)

-Advanced learning in research methodology as it applies to qualitative and quantitative research, sampling and data collection methods, experimental vs. non-experimental procedures, and various statistical methods for data analysis.
+Advanced learning in research and project design as it applies to qualitative and quantitative research, sampling and data collection methods, experimental vs. non-experimental procedures, and various statistical methods for data analysis.